wr0ng/borderlands-tools/README.md

 # How to set up borderlands-tools

-It's written on/for Ubuntu 12.04 but it should work anywhere there's bash, as long as you install the prerequisites.[^2] Regardless of your environment, please report any issues you have with setup and I'll be glad to help troubleshoot and make fixes.
+It's written on/for Ubuntu 12.04 but it should work anywhere there's bash, as long as you install the prerequisites.
+Regardless of your environment, please report any issues you have with setup and I'll be glad to help troubleshoot and make fixes.

-[^2]: If you want to use this somewhere besides Ubuntu, note that `main.sh`, `loop_add.sh`, and `loops_clear.sh` are the scripts you should be running: they are the ones that get called by the Unity Launchers.
+If you want to use this somewhere besides Ubuntu, note that `main.sh`, `loop_add.sh`, and `loops_clear.sh` are the scripts you should be running: they are the ones that get called by the Unity Launchers.

 ## 1. Install prerequisites